 This course is an introduction to the theory and practice of supervision in education which includes a study of instructional leadership, effective supervisory styles, the change process, approaches to evaluation, and staff development.
-PREREQUISITE: Permission of the instructor Three hours a week
+PREREQUISITE: Permission of the instructor

 An introductory course covering both interpersonal and group communication, aimed at teaching the student to think and to express ideas in lucid and well-defined terms.
 The emphasis will be on the workshop approach involving constant practice in the techniques of voice and speech, public speaking, classroom drama, and creative movement.
 This should encourage in the students a flexible and resourceful attitude, and help them to develop self-confidence, together with the awareness and sensitivity needed for teaching.
-Three hours a week